-The year isn’t even halfway over and, despite an actual pandemic, the American whiskey boom hasn’t slowed.
+The year is more than three-quarters over and, despite an actual pandemic, the American whiskey boom hasn’t slowed.
 Big and small, producers are releasing great whiskeys on a weekly basis.
-These are the nine best I’ve had so far.
+These are the 15 best I’ve had so far.

 Weller Single Barrel